 Penance is a Sacrament established by Jesus Christ, giving power to his Apostles and Disciples to forgive sins.
 This right is accorded to Bishops and Priests.

 This Sacrament was promulgated by the Apostle James (Lower) through his Epistle: "Anyone of you is sick?
 Please call the priests of the Church to pray for him, anointing him with oil in the name of the Lord.

 A wedding is a time for celebration as two people publicly commit themselves to each other and become officially a couple.

-It is a time for families and friends to share the joy of the couple getting married, to meet new friends and to greet more familiar ones.
+It is a time for families and friends to share the joy of the couple getting married.

 When the wedding takes place in church then it is also a time to ask God's blessing on the relationship and the home that is being made.